 Duffy begins the poem by using the conditional tense, ‘But what if’ insinuating that everything that will follow is only a potential outcome.
 She wishes for the buried woman to ‘grab the stone’ and release herself from the grave.
 In using the conditional tense, Duffy suggests that this escape is ultimately unobtainable, remaining simply a dream or ‘wish’.
 There is potential for escape, but it is unlikely.

 Duffy uses asyndeton across the opening lines to suggest that, for the buried woman, the possibility of escape is too difficult, requiring many steps.
 Indeed, Duffy presents ‘shifted, stirred, kicked off’ to the compound moment after the movement that would be required for escape.
 For someone in the grip of depression, even one simple task may seem too much, with Duffy using asyndeton to present a seemingly never-ending list of tasks that must be overcome.
-It does not seem easy to escape this ‘clammy soil’, Duffy presenting the horrible feeling of being depressed by the metaphorical entombment in the earth.
+It does not seem easy to escape this ‘clammy soil’, Duffy presents the horrible feeling of being depressed by the metaphorical entombment in the earth.

 Duffy also uses the opening lines of the poem to characterize the buried woman.
 She begins to get warmer, ‘grew warmer’, the movement from cold to warm perhaps representing the release from depression.
-Indeed, depression is often represented as a force of ‘cold’, with this generation of heat signaling the potential for mental change.
+Indeed, depression is often represented as a force of ‘cold’, with this generation of heat signalling the potential for mental change.

-Two words come at the end of the asyndetic list, ‘I wish.’, signaling the moment where Duffy acknowledges the impossibility of escaping from depression.
+Two words come at the end of the asyndetic list, ‘I wish.’, signalling the moment where Duffy acknowledges the impossibility of escaping from depression.
 Duffy encases this phrase with a caesura, ‘up?’
-And an end stop, ‘wish.’, to ensure that it is emphasized, both caesura and end stop enforcing a slight metrical pause on either side of the word.
+And an end stop, ‘wish.’, to ensure that it is emphasized, both caesura and end stop enforce a slight metrical pause on either side of the word.
 Moreover, the fact that ‘I wish’ is a completely monosyllabic sentence creates a further element of being defeated, Duffy realizing that she cannot get rid of depression that easily.
 When this is contrasted with the asyndetic list that came just before, ‘I wish’ turns into a grizzly sentence of defeat – Duffy compounding a deep sense of melancholy through these words.

 Her bare feet walk along the gravel path